-Many people believe that heart attacks only happen to people who have an unhealthy lifestyle, but that's not really true.
-Your likelihood of experiencing a heart attack depends on environmental factors, age, genetics, and many other variables beyond just eating poorly and not exercising enough.
-Still, many heart attacks share striking similarities in symptoms.
+A common misconception that many people believe is that heart attacks only happen to people who have an unhealthy lifestyle.
+In fact, your likelihood of experiencing a heart attack depends on environmental factors, age, genetics, and many other variables beyond just eating poorly and not exercising enough.

-While many heart attack symptoms are relatively the same no matter what your biological sex may be, there are also some pretty notable differences.
-For one thing, heart attacks are more deadly for women, and heart disease that leads to heart attacks is the number one killer of women in the United States.
+While many heart attack symptoms are relatively the same no matter your gender, there are also notable differences.
+For one thing, heart attacks are more deadly for women.
+In fact, the heart disease that leads to heart attacks is the number one killer of women in the United States.

-As far as symptoms go, women are more likely to feel indigestion and have sleep disturbances around the time of the heart attack, whereas men are more likely to sweat and feel physically weak.
+But symptoms do vary.
+Women are more likely to feel indigestion and have sleeplessness around the time of the heart attack, whereas men are more likely to sweat and feel physically weak.

 Your Arteries Become Filled With Plaque

-A heart attack happens when the normal flow of blood is cut off from getting to the heart.
+A heart attack happens when the normal flow of blood is cut off from reaching the heart.
 Blood carries oxygen to and from the heart, and if the heart doesn't get oxygen, it stops functioning.
 But why does this happen?

 Most commonly, this happens when an artery is blocked from the inside.
-When fat and cholesterol start circulating through your blood stream, they begin to build up on the inside of the arteries, creating a residue known as "plaque."
+When fat and cholesterol circulate through your blood stream, they begin to build up on the inside of the arteries, creating a residue known as "plaque."
 Plaque build-up narrows arteries to the point where not enough blood (or sometimes any blood at all) can pass through.
-A blood clot then forms around the plaque, and that's when things really start to go wrong.
+Eventually, a blood clot forms around the plaque.
+That's when things really start to go wrong.

 Your Blood Cells Make It Worse By Trying To Help